sivaabhishek/Object-detection/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/sivaabhishek/Object-detection/blob/master/LICENSE)

-You can find the Weights.weights in link  https://pjreddie.com/darknet/yolo/ After the download rename yolov3.weights (236MB) to Weights.weights and place it in the dataset folder.

-After that just run the object detection.py and you will be asked to select an image and you will see the output.

 In the object detection process, the prediction is done at three scales, which are precisely given by downsampling the dimensions of the input image by 32, 16 and 8 respectively.